 As writers, time is a very valuable commodity.
 We must write our thoughts down at the drop of a hat!
 Sometimes ideas invade our minds at the oddest moments.
-I believer, as writers, we give a new meaning to the word multitasking.
+I believe, as writers, we give a new meaning to the word multitasking.

 For example.
 I can be preparing a meal and a post title or blog content will just pop into my head.
 So in this case I’ve learned to always be prepared.
 Therefore, I will either have a note pad and pen or a voice recorder close by.